aprilwebster/sunburst-chart-from-csv/README.md

 ![Personality Sunburst Chart](./examples/personality-sunburst-chart-small.png)

-## Step 1: Converting a CSV file with personality traits into a Waton Personality Insights JSON profile
+## Step 1: Convert a CSV file with personality traits and scores into a Waton Personality Insights JSON profile
 This is required if you only have a csv containing the scores for the personality traits.

 ### Required files